auth0/docs/articles/tutorials/using-auth0-with-multi-tenant-apps.md

 ---
-description: This articles describes how to implement and use Auth0 with multi-tenancy.
+description: This articles describes ways to implement and use Auth0 with multi-tenancy.
 toc: true
 ---